Welcome to Occupational Therapy at the Center of Development!

-Occupational therapy focuses on how to help a child achieve all the skills needed to be the best they can be!
+Occupational therapy focuses on how to help a child achieve all the skills needed to be the best they can be.

 We use assessments and treatment approaches that are very in depth so that treatment plans and goals address underlying developmental issues.
-Our treatment sessions are much more intensive than educational therapies, since we are medically based therapy.
+Our treatment sessions are much more intensive than educational therapies since we are medically based therapy.

-By treating the lower levels of the brain processing first (ex. sensory functions, developmental milestones, motor coordination, sensory processing, sequencing), then working up to higher cortical tasks (ex. reading, writing, math, complex problem solving, self esteem, sensory integration) we can give the child the building blocks and developmental skills needed to developing more normally and reach optimum higher cortical functioning for the rest of their life!
+By treating the lower levels of the brain processing first (ex. sensory functions, developmental milestones, motor coordination, sensory processing, sequencing), then working up to higher cortical tasks (ex. reading, writing, math, complex problem solving, self esteem, sensory integration) we can give the child the building blocks and developmental skills needed to developing more normally and reach optimum higher cortical functioning for the rest of their life.

 Medical Based OT evaluations will include:

 1. Developmental Milestones: which ones were missed, which ones done incorrectly, crossing of midline, coordination of opposite sides of the body such as creeping and crawling patterns, crossing midline, sequencing body movements, reflexive patterns and integration of reflexes, timing and sequencing, long and short term memory, hand, eye, leg, and ear dominance, motor coordination.
 Standardized tests and clinical observations are used depending on age and ability.
 Bayley Scales of Infant Development is used for 5 and under.
 BOT-2 is used for 5 and up.
 If any developmental milestone such as creeping less than 4 months is missed or impaired, then there is usually a consequence of development later in life, usually seen in 6-7 years when it is time to learn to read or sit longer in class.

 By doing therapy to "fix" these developmental delays, we can greatly change how the child learns, attends, and focuses.

 2. Sensory Processing: In-depth evaluation of the Power Sensations: